Credit: Peter Kvarnström

 2. The Palm house in the Garden Society

 This greenhouse in the city park Trädgårdsföreningen (The Garden Society) is an Instagram favourite, no wonder with its beautiful exterior and jungle-like interior.
+Please note that Palmhuset is CLOSED for renovation since February 2025.
+Opening is planned for December 2025.

 Credit: Frida Winter